16 Top-Rated Resorts in the Phoenix Area

 The fabulous pools spread across three levels feature an adult-only area on its own level, another pleasant space for children and families, including a separate splash pad area, and plenty of poolside room for people who just want to relax.

-The complex has a new spa, fitness center, tennis courts, and soon, a new golf course as well.
+The complex has a new spa, fitness center, tennis courts, and a beautiful new 18-hole golf course.
 The resort offers 645 rooms, including 60 canyon casitas, where you'll find the ultimate in luxury and exclusivity.
 This area is set off on its own with a separate pool and top-end amenities.

 Accommodation: The Phoenician